Michaelangel007/d2_cheat_sheet/README.md

  * Gambling odds and few items (new in v1.33)
  * Holy Grail tracking -- no need to login, continue where you left off time you (re)load the page
    * Can sort by Owned Misc., Owned Sets, Set Names, Owned Uniques, Unique Names, Base Name or TC
+ * Armor "Occupancy" Grid
+   * List base/set/uniques for normal, exceptional, elite items
+   * Don't get scammed from someone trying to pass of an unidentified green set item claiming it is _Tal Rasha's Horadric Crest_ (Death Mask) when it really is _Cathan's Visage_ (Mask)
+   * To be informed is to be forewarned!
  * Essences farming
  * Pandemonium Event (key/organ farming)
  * Shopping tables